Adrian A. Durlester

 Before his time in the DC Metro area Adrian was teacher of Judaica and Hebrew (1st and 2nd Grade) and Music (K-6) at Nashville's Jewish Day School, Akiva School.
 He served as Music Director at Congregation Micah, Brentwood, TN.
 He was also on staff at Camp Davis of the Gordon JCC of Nashville.
 While in Nashville, Adrian earned a Masters Degree in Theology from the Divinity School of Vanderbilt University.

 Adrian writes a weekly musing on the parashat hashavua which can be found on his musings page and in his musings archive.
+The musings are currently on hiatus be should resume sometime in the first quarter of 2021.

 Adrian is a native of New York City, graduate of the Bronx High School of Science ('73), and holds a BFA in theatrical production and management from the School of Design & Production of the North Carolina School of the Arts ('77).
 He is also an accomplished musician and pianist, having studied 14 years pre-college first at The Juilliard School and then the Manhattan School of Music.
 He received his Master of Theological Studies degree from Vanderbilt University Divinity School in May 2000.